cshireman/cshireman.github.com/_posts/2014-06-29-jammin-with-rum.md

 ## Enter the Internet

-Ah, that evre changing landscape of accumulated human knowledge (30% cat videos).
+Ah, that ever changing landscape of accumulated human knowledge (30% cat videos).
 Heather found what seemed like a fantastic recipe for making preserves with rum.
 I tried it this weekend, and it was AMAZING!!!
 Not quite the consistency we were expecting, and yet delicious.

 For those that are curious, you will find the recipe here: